Tanndev/Maelstrom/documentation/rules.md

 - You may not combine these dots; you must select twelve different abilities.
 - You **must** have at least four total dots in each category (Talents, Skills, Knowledges).

-When assigning dots, keep in mind that there is a penalty to use [skills](#skills) and that [knowledges](#knowledges) cannot be rolled at all if you don't have any dots in the ability.
-While it can be tempting to put as many dots as possible into [talents](#talents), it's usually better to spread out your dots somewhat evenly.
+When assigning dots, keep in mind that there is a penalty to use [skills](#skills) and [knowledges](#knowledges) are more difficult or impossible to use without any dots in them.
+So, while it can be tempting to put as many dots as possible into [talents](#talents), it's usually better to spread out your dots somewhat evenly.
+Of course, the most important thing is to make sure your character's abilities match their backstory and your style of play.

 #### Starting Specialties
 After selecting your starting abilities, you may choose a few starting specialties as well.
 Select one [Advanced Specialty](#advanced-specialties) and two [General Specialties](#general-specialties).